Xiong Jingnan

 Xiong Jingnan (熊竞楠; born January 12, 1988) is a Chinese mixed martial artist.
-She is the inaugural and reigning ONE Women's Strawweight World Champion.
-She is also the first ever Chinese World Champion in mixed martial arts history.
+Jingnan currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
+She most notably competed in the Women's Strawweight and Women's Atomweight divisions of ONE Championship, where she was the inaugural and last ONE Women's Strawweight World Champion.
+She also competed for the MMA divisions of Kunlun Fight (KLF).
+Xiong is the first ever recognized Chinese World Champion in mixed martial arts history, and the first Chinese woman to hold a major world championship in the sport.

 Background

 Xiong was born in Weishan County, Jining, Shandong province in 1988.
 Xiong was initially scouted and selected to the weightlifting program in a sports school.
 She began her martial arts journey at the age of 18 as a member of the Shandong women's boxing team and represented China internationally.

-She was inspired by Chinese martial arts movies from an early age and has always lived by the heroic values she saw on screen.
+From a young age, she was influenced by Chinese martial arts movies, and she has always followed the principles and values that those movies showed.
 Of particular note, she loved The Swordsman.
-Besides standing up for the weak and bullied whenever she could, Xiong made many sacrifices to be the best in her field, moving away from home and foregoing many typical teenage activities to focus on training for competition.
+Besides standing up for the weak and bullied whenever she could, Xiong made many sacrifices which included moving away from home and foregoing many typical teenage activities to focus on training for competition.

 After adding BJJ to her arsenal, she won a China Open BJJ championship.
 She then set her sights on competing in mixed martial arts and threw herself into it completely, training several times a day from morning to night.